tl;dr:

 remotes::install_github("icpm-kth/SBtabVFGEN") # if you plan to use SBtab

-This can be replaced, if you have a different method of model creation or want to write the model source files by hand (which is hard for large models).
+This is highly optional, if you have a different method of model creation or want to write the model source files by hand (which is hard for large models).